 “No one Doc.
 I swear.
 We picked it up two days ago and put it in the freezer until you got back.”

-“Well, someone opened this stiff up.
-The medic report says there was no signs of violence.”
+“Well, someone opened this stiff up.”
 Noticing our presence, the old gentleman turned toward us.
 “Mary, what are you doing here?
+Lab rats belong in the lab.
 And who are you?”

+Mary jumped in before I could answer.
 “Doc, this is Inspector Carl Thomas from the State Police.
-He’s here to assist on the investigation.”
+He’s here to assist in the investigation.”

-“You mean, lead.
-Well, someone has already opened up the body and Harry here has no idea.
+“You mean take-over.
+Good to have someone that knows what they are doing.
+Hi, Sorry to be a bit upset, but someone has already opened the body and Harry here has no idea who.
 We need to make a note in case it comes up in a trial.”

-The Chief may have been an amateur, but the coroner knew what he was doing.
-He surveyed the body, while I fingerprinted it and ran them against various data bases.
-Meanwhile, the Doc started his voice recorder.
+The Chief may have been an amateur, but the doctor knew what he was doing as a coroner.
+Mary and Harry started to prep the body, while I fingerprinted it and scanned the prints into the computer program that would run them against various databases to ID the victim.
+Meanwhile, the Doc laid out an autopsy kit and set up a video camera and voice recorder.

-“Okay, this is Doctor Victor Michaels conducting the autopsy of a John Doe found at the Henderson farm.
-In attendance are . . .”
-Looking at me, he mouthed ‘name’ “Inspector Carl Thomas of the State Police, Mary Campbell assisting and Harry Maus, who better stay out of the way.
-The victim is 6 foot, approximately 175 pounds and 30 years of age.
-An external exam of the body shows a recent longitudinal incision.
-This was not noted at the time of retrieval by the medics.
-No other indicators, so I am going to do a Y incision for an internal examination.”
+“Okay, this is Doctor Victor Michaels conducting the autopsy of a John Doe found at the Henderson farm, its location is in the written report.
+In attendance are …” Looking at me and snapping his fingers, he mouthed ‘name’ “Inspector Carl Thomas.”
+He continued “…of the State Police, Mary Campbell who will be assisting me and Harry Moore, who better stay out of the way.
+The victim is six feet, approximately 175 pounds and around 30 years of age.
+An external exam of the body shows no distinguishing features except what appears to be a recent longitudinal incision.
+It was not reported by ambulance services when the body was retrieved and does not appear to be the cause of death.
+I am going to do a Y incision and conduct an internal examination.”

 “Problem?”
-I’d attended a few autopsies and normally paperwork was reviewed before.
+I’d attended a few autopsies and paperwork review usually occurred before it started.

+A minute or two after the body walked out, the Chief came in to find us all still standing around.
 “Ruth told me you all were over here.
-So what do you know?”
-We all kind of looked at him.
+So, what do you know?”
+We all looked at him.
 “Don’t tell me you’re done already.
 Where’s the body?”

 “You almost ran into him.
-He just left.”
-Dr. Michaels was the only one with presence of mind to say anything
+He just walked out of here.”
+Dr. Michaels was the only one with the presence of mind to say anything

 “What?
 You mean someone picked him up?”